One Rail Australia: Corporate history

-After Freightliner Group was purchased by Genesee & Wyoming in 2015, Freightliner's Australian operations were integrated with those of GWA.
+After Freightliner Group was purchased by Genesee & Wyoming Inc in 2015, Freightliner's Australian operations were integrated with those of GWA.

-By 2016, GWA had been operating Glencore Rail's assets with fellow Genesee & Wyoming subsidiary Freightliner for some time under a 20-year contract.
+By 2016, GWA had been operating Glencore Rail's assets with fellow Genesee & Wyoming Inc subsidiary Freightliner for some time under a 20-year contract.
 In conjunction with Macquarie Infrastructure & Real Assets, the company acquired Glencore's Hunter Valley business.
-Concurrently, Genesee & Wyoming acquired a 49% equity stake in GWA.
+Concurrently, Genesee & Wyoming Inc acquired a 49% equity stake in GWA.

-In 2019, when Genesee & Wyoming was sold to Brookfield Infrastructure Partners and GIC Private Limited, GWA was not included.
-Because Brookfield already had other rail assets in Australia that could well have led to the companies regulator, the Australian Competition & Consumer Commission (ACCC), to block the purchase, the 51% shareholding that Genesee & Wyoming had in GWA was sold separately to PGGM.
-At the same time, the company was rebranded as One Rail Australia.
+In 2019, when the US parent Genesee & Wyoming Inc was sold to Brookfield Infrastructure Partners and GIC Private Limited, GWA was not included.
+Because Brookfield already had other rail assets in Australia that could well have led to the companies regulator, the Australian Competition and Consumer Commission (ACCC), to block the purchase, the 51% shareholding that Genesee & Wyoming Inc had in GWA was sold separately to PGGM.
+On departure of its US parent, the company was rebranded as One Rail Australia.

 Sale

 In October 2021, Aurizon agreed on terms to purchase One Rail Australia.
 To ameliorate an expected concern of the ACCC about dilution of competition in the Hunter Valley and Queensland coal haulage market, in which the company already operated, Aurizon made a court-enforceable undertaking to divest the coal haulage part of its business.
 The ACCC did not oppose the company's sale, which took effect on 29 July 2022.